I Built an AI System That Manages My Entire Fitness Life. Here's How.

 I tried running this on a Windows PC first.
 It was hot garbage.
 Setup was a nightmare.
 Could barely do anything.

-Then I tried it on an M1 Mac Mini — the $599 model.
+Then I tried it on an M3 Ultra Mac.
 Night and day difference.
 Everything worked out of the box.
 OpenClaw runs smoothly.
 The API calls are fast.
 It's reliable.

 The lesson: don't cheap out on the hardware.
-Alex Finn was right.
-If you want this to work, use a Mac Mini.
+If you want this to work, use a capable Mac.

 The Free Providers